 Dr. Ragland attend medical school at the University of Arkansas College of Medicine.
 He completed his internship and residency at the University of Texas Medical Branch in Galveston, Texas.
 He is a member of the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, The American Medical Association, The Tennessee Medical Association and the Tennessee Neurosurgical Association.

 Christopher P. Gallati, MD

-Dr. Christopher Gallati is a board eligible neurological surgeon who graduated from Mercer University School of Medicine and completed his residency in neurosurgery at the University of Rochester Medical Center.
+Dr. Christopher Gallati is a board certified neurological surgeon who graduated from Mercer University School of Medicine and completed his residency in neurosurgery at the University of Rochester Medical Center.
 He is a member of the American Association of Neurological Surgeons and The Congress of Neurological Surgeons.
 He joined Neurosurgical Associates in August of 2015.

 He also holds a Master of Business Administration degree from University of Rochester Simon Graduate School of Business.
 Dr. Gallati has co-authored articles on neurotrauma and vascular neurosurgery.
 He has also made several presentations on topics related to vascular neurosurgery and spinal surgery.

 Dr. Gallati enjoys practicing the full spectrum of neurosurgery with special interests in spine surgery and brain tumors.

 Dr. Jennifer Gentry Savage is a board certified neurological surgeon and is fellowship trained in pediatric neurosurgery.
 She has joined Neurosurgical Associates in September 2014.
 Currently, Dr. Savage is associated with East Tennessee Children’s Hospital, University of Tennessee Medical Center.